 Goshado: 30min bus ride from Oga Station (JR Oga Line) by bus

 Shinzan Shrine: 50min from Hadachi Station (JR Oga Line) by bus

 Originally, participants in the Namahage folk ritual would visit most households.
 However, with the changing times, now there are some families who do not welcome a visit from the Namahage.
-Some parents cannot stand to see their children being scolded, and some say that it is a cruel ritual of disciplinary punishment against children.
-In this way, the tradition of this culture has been challenged repeatedly through the ages.
+Some parents can’t stand to see their children being scolded.
+Some even say that it is a cruel ritual of disciplinary punishment against children.
+So many have challenged the tradition of this culture through the years.

 Noboru Sugawara, a local elder, used to visit households as a Namahage.
-In his opinion, shouting of the Namahage wards off evil and brings good fortune.
-People who are unaware of Namahage culture sometimes misunderstand the ritual as simply an act of chastising children, Sugawara says, and hence something threatening.
-This conveys the importance of understanding the true meaning behind Namahage culture instead of inheriting the tradition blindly, and its value should be handed down to future generations.
+In his opinion, the shouting of the Namahage wards off evil and brings good fortune.
+People who are unaware of Namahage culture sometimes misunderstand the ritual as simply a threatening act of chastising children, Sugawara says.
+So it’s important to understand the true meaning behind Namahage culture instead of inheriting the tradition blindly.
+The values should be handed down to future generations.

 Scott Camio, an American teacher at Funagawa Daiichi Elementary School in Oga, has participated in the New Year’s Eve ritual.
-As a non-Japanese, he said he was strongly moved by how local residents were struggling to preserve Namahage culture and their approach not only to pass it on to next generations, but also to improve it.
-In this way, the Namahage folk culture does not burn out in an instant like fireworks, but rather is deeply rooted in the lives of the local residents; they continue to explore how to find a balance between traditional culture and modern-day life in order for the true meaning of Namahage culture to be handed down to future generations.
+As a non-Japanese, he said he was strongly moved by how local residents were struggling to preserve Namahage culture and the meaning of Namahage masks.
+Also, locals impressed the teacher with their approach not only to pass it on to next generations but also to improve it.
+In this way, the Namahage folk culture does not burn out in an instant.
+Instead, its roots grow deeper into the lives of the local residents.
+They continue to explore how to find a balance between traditional culture and modern-day life.
+In their effort, they hope to preserve the true meaning of Namahage culture and hand it down to future generations.

 Access:15min from Hadachi Station (JR Oga Line) by car